SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

-Microsoft recently released the SCCM 1909 version of the technical preview.
-Let’s check what the SCCM Orchestration Group (controlled patching) setup guide is.
+Microsoft recently released the SCCM 1909 technical preview.
+Let’s check out the SCCM Orchestration Group (controlled patching) setup guide.
 This feature is part of a specialized preview version of SCCM and is subject to change.

 If you don’t have a technical preview lab, I strongly recommend creating one.
 The baseline version of the SCCM technical preview is 1907.
 You can download this from the Microsoft eval center.